MITgcm/MITgcm/doc/phys_pkgs/seaice.rst

 This defines a coulombic yield curve similar to the ones shown in Hibler and Schulson (2000) :cite:`hibler:00` and Ringeisen et al. (2019) :cite:`ringeisen:19`.

-For this rheology, it is recommended to use a non-zero tensile strength, so set :varlink:`SEAICE_tensilFac` :math:`>0` in ``data.seaice``, e.g., :math:`= 0.05` or 5%.
+For this rheology, it is recommended to use a non-zero tensile strength :math:`k_t`, so set :varlink:`SEAICE_tensilFac` :math:`>0` in ``data.seaice``, e.g., :math:`= 0.05` or 5%.

 .. _rheologies_MCE: